imd-tec/rzv_ai_apps/13_Car_ahead_departure_detection/README.md

 |Pre-processing | Processed by CPU. <br> |
 |Inference | Processed by DRP-AI and CPU. |
 |Post-processing | Processed by CPU. |

-## Audio
-- Make sure to enable switch DSW2(1-4) and other audio set up is ready to play.
-- To achieve sound output from the board, it is necessary to connect to an audio jack.

  ## Limitations
 - This is a simple sample tutorial application.
 It is provided for an user to experiment with an object detection model with a very basic tracker algorithm.